deepset-ai/haystack-home/content/blog/gemini-models-with-google-vertex-for-haystack/index.md

 ---
 layout: blog-post
 title: Gemini Models with Google Vertex AI Integration for Haystack
-description: Multi-Modal and components and function calling with the new Gemini integrations for Haystack
+description: Multi-Modal components and function calling with the new Gemini integrations for Haystack
 featured_image: thumbnail.jpg
 images: ["blog/gemini-models-with-google-vertex-for-haystack/thumbnail.jpg"]
 featured_image_caption: An image or a robot looking at pictures of other robots